Get Your Emotional Support Animal Letter Online

 Can My ESA Letter Apply To Multiple Emotional Support Animals?

-Yes, you can have more than one ESA l if recommended by a licensed mental health professional (LMHP).
+Yes, you can have more than one ESA if recommended by a licensed mental health professional (LMHP).
 Each ESA must be clearly justified in your evaluation, and in some cases, separate ESA letters may be required.
 Under the Fair Housing Act (FHA), landlords cannot charge extra fees for approved ESAs and cannot impose a strict limit on the number of animals.

 Do I Need An ESA Letter Before Adopting My Support Animal?